alan-turing-institute/data-safe-haven/docs/roles/project_manager/data_ingress.md

 The appropriate legal paperwork needs to be completed to ensure that a data sharing agreement is in place.
 This step should also cover ethical considerations of sharing the data.
-The project may need to be approved by the Turing Ethics Advisory Group (EAG; more information can be found at the [Turing Institute intranet site](https://turingcomplete.topdesk.net/tas/public/ssp/content/detail/service?unid=cb5e35246f474d1f90abae8ea262338c)) and permission to use the data (including [unconsented patient data](../../explanations/classification/unconsented-data.md)) should be obtained.
+The project may need to be approved by the Turing Ethics Advisory Group (EAG; more information can be found at the [Turing Institute intranet site](https://turingcomplete.topdesk.net/tas/public/ssp/content/detail/service?unid=cb5e35246f474d1f90abae8ea262338c)) and permission to use the data (including {ref}`unconsented patient data <policy_unconsented_patient_data>`) should be obtained.

 The data sharing paperwork must make very clear the tier to which the dataset has been assigned.